 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Anal Cancer.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu.
+Think of that menu as a roadmap to this full guide.

 The anus is made up of different types of cells, and each type can become cancerous.
 There are several different types of anal cancer based on the type of cell where the cancer began:

-- Cloacogenic carcinoma accounts for about one-quarter of all anal cancers.
+Cloacogenic carcinoma accounts for about 1-quarter of all anal cancer.
 This type of cancer arises between the outer part of the anus and the lower part of the rectum.
 Cloacogenic cell cancer likely starts from cells that are similar to squamous cell cancer, and it is treated similarly.

-- Melanoma begins in cells that produce pigment (color), found in the skin or anal lining.
+Melanoma begins in cells that produce color found in the skin or anal lining.
+Learn more about melanoma .

 The next section in this guide is Statistics .
 It helps explain how many people are diagnosed with this disease and general survival rates.
 Or, use the menu to choose another section to continue reading this guide.